jbonill4/LaTeX-Tutorial/README.md

 # LaTeX-Tutorial
 This document contains a basic tutorial on how to create a simple LaTeX file.
-This tutorial covers the following

 # Outline
 ### Introduction ###